canonical/launchpad-manual/docs/developer/how-to/develop-with-buildd.rst

 Image setup
 -----------

-Consult the 'Launchpad Configuration' section of :ref:`how-to-use-soyuz-locally` to do the correct ``manage-chroot`` dance to register an image with launchpad.
+Consult the 'Launchpad Configuration' section of :ref:`use-soyuz-locally` to do the correct ``manage-chroot`` dance to register an image with launchpad.
 Without this, you will have no valid buildable architectures.

 User setup
 ----------